 Echeveria chihuahuaensis Poelln.

 Echeveria chihuahuaensis is another beautiful glaucous Echeveria that is like a smaller version of the related Echeveria colorata.
-It forms a tighter and shorter rosette up to 4 inches (10 cm) wide with its smaller more scalloped leaves that come to a more pronounced tip.
+It forms a tighter and shorter rosette, up to 4 inches (10 cm) in diameter, with its smaller more scalloped leaves that come to a more pronounced tip.
 There are a few forms with varying degrees of pinkish edging to the bluish-gray leaves.
-The pinkish, lightly-branching flower stalks may reach up to 10 inches (25 cm) above the rosette to display the unfurling, coral-pink flowers with a yellow interior.
-It is generally solitary and must usually reach full size before it begins to offset.
+The pinkish, lightly-branched flower stalks may reach up to 10 inches (25 cm) above the rosette to display the coral-pink flowers with a yellow interior.
+Some clones are offsetting freely, others do not produce offsets.

 How to Grow and Care